Endocrine therapy resistance in breast cancer: Estrogen

-Blocking Estrogen Synthesis
+Blocking estrogen synthesis

 Firstly, some forms of endocrine therapy can be administered to block estrogen synthesis.
-In pre-menopausal women, this can be achieved through surgical ovarian ablation (by oophorectomy) or chemical ovarian suppression (using luteinizing hormone releasing hormone agonists, such as goserilin).
+In pre-menopausal women, this can be achieved through surgical ovarian ablation (by oophorectomy) or chemical ovarian suppression (using luteinizing hormone releasing hormone agonists, such as goserelin).
 In postmenopausal women, the ovaries cease to be the main source of estrogen production, with estrogen being instead synthesized from regulatory steroid hormones called androgens in tissues of the bone, fat, and breast through the activity of the enzyme aromatase.
 This can be blocked through the administration of aromatase inhibitors (AIs), which can be reversible inhibitors (non-steroidal) such as anastrozole and letrozole, or irreversible (steroidal) inhibitors like exemestane.

-Influencing the Effect of Estrogen
+Influencing the effect of estrogen

 Secondly, other endocrine therapies can directly influence the effect of estrogen in cancer cells.
 ER function can be chemically blocked in pre- and post-menopausal women using antiestrogens, including: